Sandeepkasturi/Sandeepkasturi/README.md

 # 💫 About Me:
-I'm Currently Working System applications and DSA
+I'm Currently Working On System applications and DSA

 ## 🌐 Socials: